Where the F is Freddie

 Excerpt

-Post menopausal Paula was thrilled to discover new ways to manage her anxiety.
+Post-menopausal Paula was thrilled to discover new ways to manage her anxiety.
 Holistic therapy (Breathe!).
 Cognitive Behavioral therapy (Journal!).
 And her favorite, watermelon weed gummies (ZZZZ!).
-But after being kept on hold and listening to menu options that recently changed, not even her go to’s could regulate her overstimulated vagal nerves.
+But after being kept on hold and listening to menu options that recently changed, not even her go to’s could regulate her overstimulated vagus nerves.

 After pouring her second cup of the morning, or was it her third, she sat at the maple dinette she inherited after her mother retired to Florida.
 The nerve of Goodwill to reject the generous donation due to a slight wobble yet Paula was not deterred.
 She squeezed the large table into her kitchen, stuck matchbooks under a leg (okay three) and claimed the chair with the view of her prize-winning vegetable garden.
 But as she peered out the sliders, she winced at the now wilted mess — a victim of poor hydration and neglect.